Liswa Nduti

-Career
+Liswa Nduti (born 24 December 1974) is a Congolese former professional footballer who played as a defender and midfielder.
+He spent most of his career with South African club Manning Rangers.
+He made four appearances for the DR Congo national team.

+Club career

 South Africa

 Nduti played at Manning Rangers for eight years, making at least 15 appearances in each year.
 In his first season, 1996–97, Manning Rangers won the league championship.

-In 2001, Nduti had a short experience as a goalkeeper at a 2002/03 game challenging Jomo Cosmos in spite of the fact he typically played as a defender or midfielder, pulling off some saves as the Mighty Maulers ran out 2-1 winners.
+In March 2003, in a match against Jomo Cosmos, he played as a goalkeeper from the 82nd minute after goalkeeper Abram Kwenenyane had been sent off, pulling off some saves as the Mighty Maulers ran out 2–1 winners.

 India

-Heading to East Bengal towards late October 2005, the sweeper was gone from the Red & Gold Brigade early on, despite coach Subhash Bhowmick planning to experiment with him in different roles as they outclassed Air India 3-1 at the Federation Cup.
+Heading to East Bengal towards late October 2005, the sweeper was gone from the Red & Gold Brigade early on, despite coach Subhash Bhowmick planning to experiment with him in different roles as they outclassed Air India 3–1 at the Federation Cup.

 Vietnam

-Known as 'Baby' in Vietnam, he was with TCDK SLNA towards the end of 2007, putting in what was seen as an imperious display as they outclassed Ha Noi ACB 2-0, receiving Man of the Match.
+Known as 'Baby' in Vietnam, Nduti was with TCDK SLNA towards the end of 2007, putting in what was seen as an imperious display as they outclassed Ha Noi ACB 2–0, receiving Man of the Match.

-National team
+Nduti trailed with Chinese second tier side Yanbian F.C. in 2009.

+International career

 Nduti had four caps for DR Congo, including in the African Nations Cup qualifying.